wpswings/woo-one-click-upsell-funnel/README.txt

 Our plugin is compatible with **Elementor**, **Divi**, **Themify**, **WP Bakery**, **Beaver**, **Site Origin**, and **Gutenberg** page builders, allowing you to create, edit, and import upsell funnel templates, customize checkout pages, and thank you pages with advanced designs.

+Tracking integrations such as Google Analytics and Facebook Pixel are optional and only enabled when explicitly configured by the store owner.
+No tracking or data is sent by default.

 Additionally, you may **import third party pre-made sales funnel templates** to easily set up and provide upsell for WooCommerce on your online store.